HendrikBorgelt/dcat-ap-plus/README.md

 ## DCAT-AP to LinkML: Automatic Translation and Extension

-The JSON-LD serialization of the official DCAT-AP 3.0.0 SHACL shapes ([dcat_ap_shacl.jsonld](src/dcat_ap_shacl.jsonld)) where downloaded from the DCAT-AP GitHub repository [3.0.0 release folder within the master branch](https://github.com/SEMICeu/DCAT-AP/tree/master/releases/3.0.0/shacl).
+The JSON-LD serialization of the official DCAT-AP 3.0.0 SHACL shapes ([dcat_ap_shacl.jsonld](src/dcat_ap_shacl.jsonld)) were downloaded from the DCAT-AP GitHub repository [3.0.0 release folder within the master branch](https://github.com/SEMICeu/DCAT-AP/tree/master/releases/3.0.0/shacl).
 The downloaded SHACL shapes were then processed by the [dcat_ap_shacl_2_linkml.py](src/dcat_ap_shacl_2_linkml.py) script to generate two LinkML schemas from it:

   * [dcat_ap_linkml.yaml](src/dcat_ap_plus/schema/dcat_ap_linkml.yaml) - an almost 1:1 translation of the DCAT-AP SHACL shapes to LinkML.
   * [dcat_ap_plus.yaml](src/dcat_ap_plus/schema/dcat_ap_plus.yaml) - the LinkML representation of DCAT-AP to which we added the additional constraints, classes and properties we need for our DCAT-AP+ extension.